-The foregoing quote may strike some as somewhat over-the-top revolutionary rabble rousing.
-But when you think about it, the very idea of human liberty is the foundation of our Declaration of Independence as well as the world’s most enduring instrument of government, the Constitution of the United States of America.
+The foregoing quote may strike some as somewhat over-the-top revolutionary rabble-rousing.
+But when you think about it, the very idea of human liberty is the foundation of our Declaration of Independence.
+It is the world’s most enduring instrument of government, the Constitution of the United States of America.

 Two years after this well-known quote, the French Revolution got fully underway with the storming of the Bastille.
 Yes, Thomas Jefferson was initially a big fan of the French Revolution.
-After all, the French, like the Americans, rose against a decadent and increasingly irrelevant monarchy.
+After all, the French rose against a decadent and increasingly irrelevant monarchy like the Americans.
 The rousing cry of “liberty, equality, brotherhood!” had a thrilling relevance on both sides of the ocean.

-The cry for freedom, however, was soon perverted as crazy radicals like Robespierre changed the French Revolution into a not-so-funny fun house mirror version of our own.
+However, the cry for freedom was soon perverted as crazy radicals like Robespierre changed the French Revolution into a not-so-funny funhouse mirror version of our own.
 Their self-destructive path ended with the rise of a new despot, Napoleon Bonaparte.
 According to the Monticello website:

 “Like most Americans, when the French rebelled against Louis XVI, [Jefferson] generally praised their action, hesitated over it, and finally recoiled from it.”

-So Jefferson was no advocate of bloodletting just to “water the tree of liberty.”
-The context of his quote was the aftermath of the American Revolution during a time when the new nation was struggling towards self-government under the failing Articles of Confederation.
+So Jefferson did not advocate bloodletting to “water the tree of liberty.”
+The context of his quote was the aftermath of the American Revolution when the new nation struggled toward self-government under the failing Articles of Confederation.

-They were wrong, and Jefferson’s observation was the truth that wrapped around much of our country’s history from the War of 1812 through World War II and up to the current war on terror.
+They were wrong, and Jefferson’s observation was the truth that wrapped around much of our country’s history from the War of 1812 through World War II and up to the War on Terror.
 From Osama Bin Laden back through history, tyrants and enemies of freedom met their demise through the power and skill of our military.

 It always seems that when one enemy of freedom bites the dust, others eagerly step up.
 Look no further than North Korea’s dopey but dangerous “Dear Leader” Kim Jung-Un (of the bad haircut) or Russia’s ex-KGB thug Vladimir Putin (the new dictator of Crimea and seizing more as I write this) for modern-day examples of what Jefferson was referring to.

-But, as in the past, our military will endure and stay as ready as they can under the unenlightened constraints of a commander-in-chief, who is more comfortable with community organizing than looking after our national defense and veterans.
+But, as in the past, our military will endure and stay as ready as possible under the unenlightened constraints of a commander-in-chief, which is more comfortable playing politics than looking after our national defense and veterans.
 With what is going on in 2022, it may be more complex than ever.
 However, they will prevail.

-Let’s continue to honor their sacrifices in hopes that someday soon we’ll elect a more enlightened president…
+Let’s continue to honor their sacrifices in hopes that someday, we’ll elect a more enlightened president…

 Unlike so many companies on and offline, we never have a “Memorial Day Sale” as this day is too solemn for us to consider it a celebratory day or a day to offer discounts to line our pockets.
-Instead, just like all Patriots on Monday we’ll say a short prayer of thanks for those who paid the ultimate sacrifice so that we have the liberty and luxury of having a day to kick off the summer BBQ season.
+So instead, just like all Patriots on Monday, we’ll say a short prayer of thanks to those who paid the ultimate sacrifice so that we have the liberty and luxury of having a day to kick off the summer BBQ season.

-Let’s also pause and and think about the lyrics of Billy Cyrus’s song, “all gave some and some gave all” and by doing so they watered the tree of liberty.
+Let’s also pause and think about Billy Cyrus’s song lyrics, “all gave some, and some gave all,” and by doing so, they, in fact, watered the tree of liberty.

-Over the holiday weekend take a moment to visit our Wall of Heroes and pay your respects.
+Over the holiday weekend, please take a moment to visit our Wall of Heroes and pay your respects.
 It will be a profound experience.
-Then, send the link to others to remind them why they get to have a long 3 day weekend and that it is not about sales, fun and games — it’s about remembering those who paid the ultimate sacrifice for our freedom and liberty.
+Then, please send the link to others to remind them why they get to have a long 3-day weekend and that it is not about sales, fun, and games — it’s about remembering those who paid the ultimate sacrifice for our freedom and liberty.

-I can always tell when Judi has added new photos which requires she view the entire Wall to ensure it’s functionality — the box of Kleenex is right next to her mouse.
-If you have a Fallen Hero in your Family, please allow us the honor of posting their photo by submitting it here.
+I can always tell when Judi has added new photos, which requires her to view the entire Wall to ensure its functionality — the box of Kleenex is right next to her mouse.
+If you have a Fallen Hero in your family, please allow us the honor of posting their photo by submitting it here.